brandenbyers/SDL3XcodeSkeleton/README.md

 ### Single Header Approach

 The project uses a single header file that's included by all implementation files.
-This approach:

-- Ensures consistency across all files
-- Simplifies dependencies
-- Makes maintenance easier
-- Improves navigation and understanding

-For a project of this size, a single header provides the right balance between organization and simplicity.

 ### Power-of-Two Grid Dimensions